 Page 13, first full paragraph:

-This Settlement provides for recovery in rates of all implementation costs actually incurred by SoCalGas to implement its provisions, in a capitalized amount not to exceed $3.5 million.
+This Settlement provides for rate recovery of all capital costs incurred by SoCalGas for developing and implementing new or enhanced computer systems necessary to implement the provisions of the settlement, in an amount not to exceed $3.5 million.

 Page 32, text line 2:

-A settlement tying our hands for six years is not in the public interest.
+A settlement with a duration of six years is not in the public interest.

 Pages 38 and 39:

 There is a need for units (e.g. $/Dth) to be identified in the tables.

 Page 63, first paragraph at top of page:

-Future test year ratemaking, the Joint Protestants believe, whether by general rate case or performance-based ratemaking (PBR)mechanism, consider historical information about recorded costs of service, the Joint Protestants believe.
+Future test year ratemaking, the Joint Protestants believe, whether by general rate case or performance-based ratemaking (PBR)mechanism, considers historical information about recorded costs of service.

 Page 107, first paragraph at top of page: